 - 3 1/4 cup confectioners sugar

-Mix dry milk and confectioners sugar until combined.
+Mix dry milk and confectioners sugar in a medium bowl, until combined.
 Add sweetened condensed milk and stir with a spatula until smooth and firm.
 You may need to knead by hand to achieve a smooth texture.

 Using your hands, roll into balls.
-Place balls on two large parchment paper lined baking sheet.
+Place them on a parchment-lined baking sheet.

-Add a clove in the center of each papita de leche, if desired, and serve.
+Add a clove in the center of each papita de leche, if desired, and enjoy.

 Store in a dry, sealed container like tupperware or a glass jar.